danielhstahl/loan_ec/README.md

 ## Roadmap

+* Parsimonious integration with correlations from Risk Metrics
+* Move to Gamma factor variables
+    * The required standard deviation for factor variables would make Gaussian factors have a relatively high probability of being negative.
+    * The Vasicek assumptions require estimation not only of the drift and volatility, but also the initial values of the process.
+These are nearly impossible to estimate.

+## Completed

 Goals (decreasing order of importance):

-* Ingest loan level parameters (balance, pd, lgd, ...etc) to create a loss characteristic function (done)
+* Ingest loan level parameters (balance, pd, lgd, ...etc) to create a loss characteristic function
-* High memory efficiency (don't store much data in ram) (done)
+* High memory efficiency (don't store much data in ram)

 Success Criteria